Yber-M/Yber-M/README.md

 <h1 align="center">Hola👋, soy Yb.M</h1>

 <h3 align="center">Welcome to my GitHub!
 My name is Marlon and I am currently a student of Systems Engineering in the 4th cycle.
 I am passionate about technology and its potential to solve real-world problems.
-Throughout my studies, I have acquired a solid foundation in programming, software development, and system analysis.
-I enjoy tackling complex challenges and finding innovative solutions.
-I am a quick learner and always eager to stay updated with the latest advancements in the field.
-With a collaborative mindset and excellent problem-solving skills, I am confident in my ability to contribute effectively to any team or project.</h3>
+Throughout my studies, I have acquired a solid foundation in programming, software development, and system analysis.</h3>

 - 💼 📊 👨‍💻 I am currently working on [GlobTecx-bot](https://github.com/ApoTheddy/Globtecx-Learning)